QIB-Sheffield/mdreg/README.md

 The distribution comes with a number of common signal models and uses [ITK-Elastix](https://github.com/InsightSoftwareConsortium/ITKElastix) for deformable image registration.

+***CAUTION: mdreg is developed in public but is work in progress and backwards compatibility is not guaranteed.
+It is likely there WILL be breaking changes in future versions***

 ## Installation
 Run `pip install mdreg`.